7 Keys to Unlock the Emotional Power of your Characters

 Inner Conflict Adds Emotional Power.

-Our protagonist yearnings must be strong enough to motivate them to overcome all the challenges you (the author) put in their path.
+Our protagonist has strong yearnings.
+These must motivate them to overcome all the challenges you (the author) put in their path.
 A strong antagonist can make a story more intriguing and our hero’s goal more daunting.
 The complications will add emotional power to your character..

 Readers love a story filled with souring highs and piercing regrets.
-To accomplish this, give your hero/in a difficult task.
+To do this, give your hero/in a hard task.
 Then make that task seem impossible.
 Find obstacles and opposition for your protagonist to overcome.
 It will take a strong character to avoid the temptation to quit.

 Create conflicting subconscious motivations.
-Make the decision to reach that goal, emotionally complicated and you will have a sensational rollercoaster your readers will love.
+Make the decision to reach that goal, emotionally complicated.
+You will have a sensational roller coaster your readers will love.

 What kinds of inner conflict can you create for your main characters?